-Selecting a ready-made art style in the Environment menu is he quickest way to modify the overall look of your game.
+Selecting a ready-made art style in the Visuals menu is he quickest way to modify the overall look of your game.
 However, you can also adjust the lighting, background, fog & post-processing filters manually.

 You'll get a tour of the key features in this article - experiment with the settings to find the best visual style for your games!

-Navigate to the Environment tab and select an Art Style.
+Navigate to the Visuals tab and select an Art Style.
 Tap the pencil icon to start customizing the style.
 It's good to remember that an edited art style is game-specific - the basic styles are always accessible, but custom styles appear only in the game they were created in.
 The styles you customize appear in the section called My Styles.

 Change the height, direction and color of sun light in order to for example simulate different times of the day.